Wesleyan University: College of Social Studies

 The College of Social Studies (CSS) was founded in 1959, combining the fields of history, economics, government, and philosophy.
-It emphasizes intellectual independence and collaborative and social ties between faculty and students.
 Students take 5.5 of the program's 10.5 (thesis-writing students take 11.5) required credits during their sophomore year.
 Sophomore year focuses on the development of modern Western society from historical, economic, social and political perspectives, and culminates with comprehensive final exams.
-Junior year has a more global focus, while Seniors are required to write an Honors thesis (full year) or a Senior Essay.
+Seniors are required to write an honors thesis (full year) or senior essay.